 In this paper, we develop a finite-sample set-membership identification framework for discrete-time bilinear systems with bounded symmetric log-concave noise.
-The main technical difficulty is that the bilinear regressor is trajectory dependent and may grow polynomially over time when the system is only marginally stable.
-In addition, the weaker log-concave noise assumption precludes direct use of Gaussian tail arguments.
-Our main technical contribution is a finite-sample analysis that controls the growth of the state-input features and establishes the persistent excitation conditions under these weaker stability and noise assumptions, leading to an explicit contraction guarantee for the SME feasible parameter set.
+We consider single-trajectory settings where the bilinear regressors may grow polynomially over time.
+Our arguments involve a weaker log-concave noise assumption that precludes direct use of standard Gaussian tail arguments.
+The main technical contribution of this paper is a finite-sample analysis that controls the growth of the state-input features and establishes the persistent excitation conditions under these weaker stability and noise assumptions, leading to an explicit contraction guarantee for the SME feasible parameter set.